Fourth Annual Coptic Canadian History Project (CCHP) Conference

 Public Lecture on March 21 at 7PM, York University

 At the invite of the Orthodox Christian Students’ Association at York University, Toronto we provided a public lecture on the experiences of Copts throughout Egypt’s twentieth century.
-A wonderful opportunity to share with second and third generation youth of multiple ethnic backgrounds the role Copts continue to play in Egyptian society.
+A wonderful opportunity to share with second and third generation youth of multiple ethno-religious backgrounds the role Copts and many minorities continue to play in Middle Eastern societies.

 Sixth Annual Public History Symposium, York University